ansaril3/questTg/README.md

 > ⚠️ **Note:** If some lines were not parsed correctly, they will be saved to `data/rest.txt` for manual review.

+If you want to import non-URQ quest, write me to expand parser.
 ---

 ### 2. Test Your Quest Automatically